Robert Ivy

-Robert Ivy (FAIA) is the Executive Vice President and Chief Executive Officer of the American Institute of Architects (AIA) since 2011.
+Robert Ivy (FAIA) was the Executive Vice President and Chief Executive Officer of the American Institute of Architects (AIA) 2011 to 2021.

 Biography

 Robert Ivy holds a Master of Architecture from Tulane University and a Bachelor of Arts (cum laude) in English from Sewanee: The University of the South.

 In 1996, Ivy became the Editor in Chief of Architectural Record.
 He became Vice President and Editorial Director of McGraw-Hill Construction Media, which included GreenSource: The Magazine of Sustainable Design, SNAP, Architectural Record: China, HQ Magazine, ENR, Constructor, and Sweets.
 From 1981 until 1996, he was a principal at Dean/Dale, Dean & Ivy and a critic for many national publications.

 Ivy was a juror on the panel that selected architect Frank Gehry to design the National Dwight D. Eisenhower Memorial.

 In December 2010, Robert Ivy was named CEO of the American Institute of Architects (AIA), effective February 2011.